 - (5) Property detained under this section shall not be released if an application for restraint, confiscation or forfeiture of the property is pending under Chapters IV or V, or if proceedings have been instituted in Zimbabwe or elsewhere against any person for an offence with which the property is connected, unless and until the proceedings on the application or the proceedings related to an offence have been concluded.
-If the application relates to property that is commingled with other property, the commingled property is subject to continued detention under this section. - (6) A prosecutor may apply for the forfeiture of any property which has been seized and detained under this section to- - (a) the magistrate having jurisdiction in the area where the property was seized or being detained, where the original detention was ordered by a justice of the peace; or - (b) a magistrate having jurisdiction in the area where the property was seized or being detained who is senior in rank to the magistrate who originally ordered the detention;
+If the application relates to property that is commingled with other property, the commingled property is subject to continued detention under this section. - (6) A prosecutor may apply for the forfeiture of any property which has been seized and detained under this section to- - (a) the magistrate having jurisdiction in the area where the property was seized or being detained, where the original detention was ordered by a justice of the peace; or and the magistrate shall order forfeiture of such property if satisfied on a balance of probabilities that the property directly or indirectly represents-

+(b) a magistrate having jurisdiction in the area where the property was seized or being detained who is senior in rank to the magistrate who originally ordered the detention;